Activity

 Mix the baking soda and vinegar - this may be a familiar reaction to some.
 It makes bubbles of gas.

-Tell students the chemical reaction that produces the gas, or give students molecule models of the starting molecules and they figure out what the products are (tell them one product is water if necessary):
+Tell students a chemical reaction produces the gas.
+Give students molecule models of the starting molecules and they figure out what the products are (tell them one product is water or H2O):

 HCO3 (baking soda, or base) + H (vinegar, or acid) -> H2O (water) + CO2 (carbon dioxide gas)